Smonman/MazeGenerator/README.md

 # MazeGenerator

 A simple program to generate solveable mazes.
-These mazes can then be saves as images.
+These mazes can then be saved as images.

 ![image](https://user-images.githubusercontent.com/36928284/188883010-fe818e87-c526-4074-8fbc-ab4e655eea1b.png)